maxitg/SetReplace/Documentation/Generators/README.md

 we call tokens.
 Rewrites (which we call events) replace some of these tokens with others. *SetReplace* can evaluate multiple branches of nondeterministic systems simultaneously.
 That is done by applying different events to the same tokens and keeping events and tokens instead of states in [`Multihistory`](/Documentation/Types/Multihistory/README.md) objects.
-We can reconstruct the states from that information afterwards.
+We can reconstruct the states from that information afterward.

 There are parameters that control how this evaluation is done.
-Some of them control which events to select, which is essential in cases where the system does not terminate.
-Other parameters might control how to deduplicate identical tokens, etc. Different generators correspond to different settings of parameters.
-Additional parameters can also be specified similar to options.
+Some of them control which events to select, which is essential when the system does not terminate.
+Other parameters might control how to deduplicate identical tokens, etc.
+Different generators correspond to different settings of parameters.
+Additional parameters can be specified with a syntax similar to options.

-For example, [`GenerateSingleHistory`](GenerateSingleHistory.md) corresponds to [`MaxDestroyerEvents -> 1`](MaxDestroyerEvents.md) and thus does produce nondeterministic branching:
+For example, [`GenerateSingleHistory`](GenerateSingleHistory.md) corresponds to [`MaxDestroyerEvents -> 1`](MaxDestroyerEvents.md) and thus does not produce nondeterministic branching:

 ```wl
 In[] := #["ExpressionsEventsGraph", VertexLabels -> Placed[Automatic, After]] & @